 - Dannette Cremer WA Mitchell Agency (Insurance)

 - Katy Cain Miles City Insurance (Insurance)

 - Matt Korell Farm Bureau Financial Services (Insurance)

 - Marcy Parks Stockman Insurance (Insurance)

 - Krista Stubblefield First Interstate Bank (Lender)

-- Lori Backes First Interstate Bank (Lender)

-- Paula Kurkowski Stockman Bank (Lender)
+- Marni Pauley Stockman Bank (Lender)

 - Carol Hardesty-Hardesty Real Estate (Realtor)

 - Dawn Leidholt Hardesty Real Estate (Realtor)

 - Echo Venn Dave Smith Reality (Realtor)

 - Robbin Makelky Integrity Realty (Realtor)

+- John Laney Chamber of Commerce

-- Jeff Erlenbush City Councilperson
+- Ken Gardner City Councilperson

 - Jason Strouf County Commissioner

 - Scott Gray Public Works

 - Samantha Malenovsky CFM, Floodplain Administrator

-The first Committee meeting lasted one hour, during the meeting the members discussed what we plan to accomplish with the PPI and what avenues need to be addressed within the community.
+The first Committee meeting in was held in 2013 and lasted about one hour, during the meeting the members discussed what we plan to accomplish with the PPI and what avenues need to be addressed within the community.
 The members had some great suggestions regarding the fate of Miles City with insurance and the assessment study being the main focus.
 Overall the committee agreed that this is a community wide problem, not a floodplain/no floodplain problem.
+This has been discussed at every first of the year committee since the PPI was formed.

-Since this was the first meeting, the committee agreed an aggressive campaign needs to happen and the following should be followed:
+Since the first meeting, the committee agreed an aggressive campaign needs to happen and the following should be followed:

 - Activities should be organized and recorded.
-Including meetings and all correspondence. - The Floodplain Administrator will secure all minutes and correspondence. - Have stakeholders relieve messages they receive from the public and take comments and advice from stakeholders on ways to improve the program.
-An annual meeting will be held to get input from members and non-members, and produce an end of the year report.
+Including meetings and all correspondence. - The Floodplain Administrator will secure all minutes and correspondence.

-- Start to work with outside organizations on projects, to better improve the way information is handled and reported to the public. - Any outreach projects done by committee members are productive and should be considered projects and be recorded. - Use committee members, they reach the public on a daily basis.
+- Have stakeholders relieve messages they receive from the public and take comments and advice from stakeholders on ways to improve the program.
+An annual meeting will be held to get input from members and non-members, and produce an end of the year report. - Start to work with outside organizations on projects, to better improve the way information is handled and reported to the public. - Any outreach projects done by committee members are productive and should be considered projects and be recorded. - Use committee members, they reach the public on a daily basis.
 The more the members are informed and educated on flood issues the better the public will receive new information on flood issues.